nephelaiio/cookiecutter-ansible-role/{{cookiecutter.project_name}}/README.md

 Role is tested against the following distributions (docker images):
   * Ubuntu Xenial
   * CentOS 7
-  * Debian Jessie
+  * Debian Stretch
   * Arch Linux

-You can test the role directrly from sources using command ` moclecule test ` Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous integration for the role using [Travis CI](https://travis-ci.org).
-Role configuration is provided in the [Travis-CI configuration file](/travis.yml)
+You can test the role directly from sources using command ` molecule test `

+Role configuration for Travis CI is provided in the [CI configuration file](/.travis.yml).
+Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous delivery for the role into galaxy.

 ## License